hyhieu/hyhieu.github.io/blog/today_i_resume_writing.md

 fewer words and hence, have I been annoying my listeners, etc.

 These noisy voices break my mental state of writing or speaking.
-The breakage in turn worsens my words and speeche, and eventually makes me lose all confident in expressing myself.
+The breakage in turn worsens my words and speeches, and eventually makes me lose all confident in expressing myself.

 Today, I start curing these fears by starting this personal blog.